-Although Machu Picchu can be reached by train or trekking on alternative trails from Aguas Calientes, there is nothing that quite compares to the authentic Inca Trail (Camino Inka).
+Although Machu Picchu can be reached by train or trekking on alternative trails from Aguas Calientes.
+There is nothing that quite compares to the authentic Inca Trail (Camino Inka).
 Celebrated as Peru´s most famous hiking trail and one of the world´s most iconic trekking experiences.
-This trek exposes you to an impressive combination of sub-tropical Andean mountain environments, including cloud forests, alpine tundra and jungle, and an spectacular array of ancient, Incan archaeological sites!
+This trek exposes you to an impressive combination of sub-tropical Andean mountain environments, including cloud forests, alpine tundra and jungle, and a spectacular array of ancient, Incan archaeological sites!

 The highest point reached on the trail is 4,224 feet/13,860 feet.
 The Inca Trail is even more challenging due to the high altitude region.
 All travelers should stay in Cusco for at least two days to get acclimated and reduce the chances of altitude sickness.
 Some types to avoid altitude sickness on the Inca Trail include drinking mate de coca tea, chewing on coca leaves, staying hydrated, replenishing yourself with foods rich in Potassium, and perhaps even buying altitude sickness pills beforehand in pharmacies.

 Peruvians highly value this original unpaved trail and the surrounding environment.
 Therefore, it is a privilege to have the experience to do the Inca trail.
 Only 500 people per day are able to do the trial per day, 300 being cooks, guides, and porters.
 You MUST pre-purchase the permit at least a few months in advance.
 Permits can sell out as earlier as 6 months in advance, so it is recommended to buy the tickets sooner than later!